 I visited in March and the weather was unforgiving.
 The heat was relentless and only my lightest clothing provided some relief.
 A hat is suggested to help shield your face from the sun especially when climbing up the steps of the Sigiriya temple.

-A comfortable pair of no-slip shoes are also helpful.
+A comfortable pair of no-slip shoes are also helpful to add to your Sri Lanka packing list.
 Normally, outdoor sandals aren’t my thing but my Birkenstocks didn’t feel secure enough to walk up the steps of the temples.
 Trainers may be a comfortable option but your feet may prefer to breathe in the scorching temperatures.
 Personally, I can’t wear trainers in the heat because my feet swell.

 These are cute travel sandals recommended by one of TFG’s writers and there are also a few suggestions in the below Sri Lanka packing list.

 - Two airy pants; highly recommend Athleta featherweight collection

 - Five-seven tops in various sleeve lengths such as sleeveless, 3/4 sleeve, and short sleeve in cotton, rayon fabrics

 - One midi-maxi skirt (for towns)

 - One or two sundresses (beaches, dinners, towns)

 - Two-three breathable shoes recommended: one flip-flops for beaches and one pair of comfortable sandals for walking around flights of steps in temples such as Teva Kayenta or Verra (or trainers instead of outdoor sandals if you don’t mind the heat).
 Optional: espadrilles or sneakers

 What are your tips on what to wear in Sri Lanka?
 Please comment below!